 He eventually led us way, way across the train station to a small office near the entrance where he said we could pay with Visa or MasterCard.
 We got our tickets with about 5 minutes to spare (at 80 dollars a pop they were the most expensive thing we’ve bought since arriving in Egypt!!) and jumped on to the train.

-Further details on taking the train from Cairo to Luxor:
+How to take the train from Cairo to Luxor:

 Single sleeper cabin – 110 dollars.